space10-community/molalab-cv-experiment/README.md

 This is an open repository for the small experiment made in collaboration between Molamil and **SPACE10**.

+## Setup

 Build in Unity 2018.3.0f2.
 The project includes 6D.ai and PolyToolkit SDK's.
-Feel free to update them To run the project, open the scene: `Assets/_project/main`
+Feel free to update them.
+To run the project, open the scene: `Assets/_project/main`

-## Setup

 You need to create and insert 3 keys:
 - 6D.ai